Physics4Kids.comElectricity and Magnetism

 Spaces Between Atoms

 Everything that is matter can conduct electricity, but not everything does it well.
 Scientists use the terms conductors, insulators, and semi-conductors.
-The labels are used to describe how easily energy is transferred through the object.
-When you think of electric current, you probably think of conduction current.
-Conduction current happens when there is a transfer of charge by the movement of particles.
-The positive charges attract the negative charges.
-That attraction combined with the spaces between the atoms makes an object a good conductor or insulator.
+The labels are used to describe how easily energy is transferred through the object by moving charge.
+The spaces between the atoms, as well as the type of atoms, determines whether an object a good conductor or a good insulator (poor conductor).Usable Current

 Be very careful if you work with electricity.
 NEVER touch the plugs in your house.
 That electricity is very powerful and it can hurt you… badly.
 Electricity from batteries can also injure you.
 We have burned ourselves when working with batteries and electromagnets, so we know what can happen.
 To be safe, go get an adult to help you with any experiments.